Georginio Wijnaldum: Senior

 On 9 September 2018, he made his 50th appearance for the Netherlands in a 2–1 UEFA Nations League loss to France.
 He went on to score in home wins against Germany and France as the Netherlands qualified for the 2019 UEFA Nations League Finals, where he played the full match in both the semi-final win against England and final loss to Portugal.

 During qualification for UEFA Euro 2020, Wijnaldum was the leading goalscorer for the Netherlands with eight goals.
 At the tournament finals, he captained the nation in the absence of Virgil van Dijk, who was recovering from an anterior cruciate ligament injury.
 Wijnaldum scored the first goal of the Netherlands' 3–2 win over Ukraine in their opening Euro 2020 match and scored a further two goals in the final Group C match – a 3–0 victory of North Macedonia.

 After sustaining a fractured tibia while playing for A.S.
 Roma in August 2022, Wijnaldum was unable to feature for the Netherlands at the 2022 FIFA World Cup.
 He returned to the squad for the UEFA Euro 2024 qualifiers in March 2023, where he started both matches against France and Gibraltar.

 In June 2023, Wijnaldum was a member of the Dutch squad for the 2023 UEFA Nations League Finals.
 He appeared as a substitute against both Croatia in the semi-final and Italy in the third place play-off, scoring the team's second goal of a 3–2 loss in the latter.

 On 29 May 2024, Wijnaldum was named in the Netherlands' squad for UEFA Euro 2024.

-Activism
+Activism and campaigning

 On 20 November 2019, following racist abuse aimed at Ahmad Mendes Moreira in the Eredivisie, Wijnaldum celebrated a goal for the Netherlands against Estonia by gesturing at his skin colour in support of Mendes Moreira.

-On 23 June 2021, Wijnaldum announced that he would wear a rainbow armband under the slogan OneLove during the Netherlands' UEFA Euro 2020 round of 16 match against Czechia in a show of solidarity to both the LGBT community and German captain Manuel Neuer who had a case opened against him at UEFA for wearing the rainbow armband.
+On 23 June 2021, Wijnaldum announced that he would wear a rainbow armband under the slogan OneLove during the Netherlands' UEFA Euro 2020 round of 16 match against Czechia in a show of solidarity to both the LGBT community and German captain Manuel Neuer, who had a case opened against him at UEFA for wearing the rainbow armband.
 The case was later dismissed.